SamuelSeuru/Machine-Learning/README.md

 -	Bonus: comprehend deeper which feature influences the most the predictions made for cancelling.

 Therefore, in this repository, you will find:
-- a sample of the dataset,
+- a sample of the dataset (in data_sample)
-- the notebook with the complete methodology adopted
+- the notebook with the complete methodology adopted (in results_notebook)
-- a short ppt for presentation & discussion.
+- a short powerpoint for presentation & discussion (in p&d powerpoint)